samuelbaldasso/samuelbaldasso/README.md

-# Samuel Baldasso - Java Fullstack Developer
+# Samuel Baldasso - Java Software Engineer

 ## 👨‍💻 About Me

 Hi!
-I'm Samuel Baldasso, a backend Java developer based in Macaé, Rio de Janeiro.
+I'm Samuel Baldasso, a backend Java SDE based in Macaé, Rio de Janeiro.
 I'm passionate about building efficient and scalable software solutions.
 In my free time, I contribute to open source projects and am always looking to expand my knowledge in technology.
 I have a solid academic background and professional experience in challenging projects, having worked at companies such as:

-- 💼 Ambev
+- 🏢 Ambev
 - 🏢 Raia Drogasil
 - 🏢 Vivo
 - 🏢 Allianz (2x)
+- 🏢 Bradesco
+- 🏢 DASA
 - 💼 NTT DATA (IT Consulting)
 - 💼 CI&T (IT Consulting)
 - 💼 Montreal (IT Consulting)
-- 🏢 IBM (IT Consulting)
+- 💼 IBM (IT Consulting)
-- 🏢 Bradesco
+- 💼 Challenges on PicPay, Amazon, Itaú Unibanco and other companies

 ## 🚀 Technologies & Skills